SAP-samples/partner-reference-application/README.md

 ## Description

-Our Partner Reference Application provides you with a golden path to build, run, and integrate full-stack cloud applications on SAP Business Technology Platform.
+This Partner Reference Application repository provides you with a “golden path” to becoming a SaaS provider of multi-tenant applications based on the SAP Business Technology Platform (SAP BTP).

+The guidance covers building, running, and integrating scalable full-stack cloud applications.
+It includes an ERP-agnostic design that lets you deliver your application as a side-by-side extension to consumers using any SAP solution, such as SAP S/4HANA Cloud, SAP Business One, and SAP Business ByDesign.

+By using BTP services and the SAP Cloud Application Programming Model (CAP), your application meets SAP standards for enterprise-class business solutions.
+It offers a harmonized user experience and seamless integration, including:
+-	centralized identity and access management,
+-	a common launchpad,
+-	cross-application front-end navigation,
+-	and secure back-channel integration.

+The repository includes the “Poetry Slam Manager” application as a ready-to-run example.
+It also provides tutorials on how to build the application from scratch using an incremental development approach.

+Based on this sample application, you will find the bill of materials and a sizing example.
+This addresses the question "Which BTP resources do I need to subscribe to and in what quantities?" and serves as a basis for cost calculation.

 <p align="center">
     <img src="./Tutorials/images/00_Partner-Persona.png" width="40%">
 </p>

-With this repository, we give SAP partners guidance on how to extend SAP ERP solutions with side-by-side cloud applications running on SAP Business Technology Platform (SAP BTP).
-It includes:
-- a preselection of SAP BTP components with architecture guidance tailored to meet the cost requirements of small and midsize enterprises (SME),
-- best practices (golden path) to build, deploy, and provision full-stack SAP BTP applications, and
-- information on the interoperability and integration with cloud ERP solutions such as SAP Business ByDesign and SAP S/4HANA Cloud Public Edition.

-The repository includes a sample application that is ready to be deployed and run, and tutorials to rebuild it from scratch following an incremental development approach from one-off to multi-consumer solutions.

 ### About the Sample Application *Poetry Slam Manager*